-Across Britain, Europe and America the common story and Christian heritage which unites us will be expressed in services of Remembrance and thanksgiving.
+In churches across Britain, Europe and America the common story which unites us will be expressed in services of Remembrance and thanksgiving.

 “We have come to remember before God those who have died for their country in the two world wars and the many conflicts of the years that have followed.
 Some we knew and loved: we treasure their memory still.
 Others are unknown to us: to their remembrance too, we give our time…With thanksgiving we recall services offered and sacrifices made…”